Pearson first-half profit falls on restructuring charges

 LONDON British publisher Pearson (PSON.L) reported adjusted earnings down by a third in the first half, slightly more than the market expected, after restructuring charges and said it still expects a broadly flat outcome for the year.

-Fallon said the market trends that the reorganisation would address are continuing.
+Fallon said the market trends that the reorganization would address are continuing.
 "In general, good growth in our digital, services and developing-market businesses continues to offset tough conditions for traditional publishing," he said.

 The company also said it is exploring the sale of Mergermarket, its news service focused on mergers and acquisitions, which is part of its Financial Times operation.
 It has appointed J.P.
 Morgan Cazenove as an adviser.

-Pearson said adjusted earnings per share fell 4.9 pence to 9.9 pence, including restructuring charges, on sales up 5 percent at constant rates to 2.8 billion pounds.
+Pearson said adjusted earnings per share fell 4.9 pence to 9.9 pence, including restructuring charges, on sales up 5 percent at constant rates to 2.8 billion pounds ($4.3 billion).

 Analysts were expecting sales of 2.7 billion pounds and adjusted earnings per share of 10.6 pence, according to a Thomson Reuters I/B/E/S poll.